Is your Travel Blog a Hobby or a Business? | IRS Rules for Creators

 Most creators who face IRS challenges don’t intend to mislead but they simply lack records.
 Payments from PayPal, Stripe, or affiliate networks can seem casual, but from the IRS’s perspective they are income.

+As of 2026, Form 1099-K is issued for aggregate payments of $20,000 or more and 200 transactions through third-party platforms.
+Our advice?
 Creators who treat their work as a business from the start, so registering properly, tracking expenses, and filing quarterly can avoid costly corrections later.

-8. A note for Travel Agents
+8. A note especially for Travel Agents

 The same principles apply if you’re starting a travel agency.
 The IRS could treat your operation as a hobby if you make only occasional bookings, operate informally through personal contacts, or never show a profit.